HomeSpan/HomeSpan/docs/README.md

 ## Latest Update (3/13/2021)

 * HomeSpan 1.2.1 - This update adds run-time range-checking for all Characteristics and will warn you if the initial value you set for a Characteristic, or any subsequent changes you make to that value, are outside the Characteristic's allowable min/max range.
 This helps diagnosis "No Response" errors in the Home App.
 This update also introduces `setRange(min,max,step)` as a new and more robust method for changing a Characteristic's range.
-See [Release](https://github.com/HomeSpan/HomeSpan/releases) for details on all changes includes in this update.
+See [Release](https://github.com/HomeSpan/HomeSpan/releases) for details on all changes included in this update.

 # HomeSpan Resources